danielpreotiuc/stats/README.md

 The result is the partial correlation between X and Y while controlling for the effect of Z

-Code is a modification of the one from [here]([https://gist.github.com/fabianp/9396204419c7b638d38f) (which is wrong) that also allows to set what variables you want to control for.
+Code is a correction of the one from [here]([https://gist.github.com/fabianp/9396204419c7b638d38f), and it also allows to set which variables you want to control for.
+Code is tested against the R pcorr implementation.

 ```
 pcorr(df,ind)